 We would strongly recommend students to wait before beginning the course when they will be advised on which calculator to purchase.
 Students will find A Level lessons similar to those at GCSE, with the teacher introducing a topic and demonstrating how to solve problems with students contributing to solutions.
 Regular homework is set to allow students to practise and consolidate their learning.
-AS exams will be taken at the end of Year 12 before we embark on the A2 course for those who wish to continue studying mathematics in Year 13.

-If you enjoy Mathematics and are confident with the work you have met so far at GCSE, A Level Mathematics could be the course for you.
+If you enjoy mathematics and are confident with the work you have met so far at GCSE, A Level Mathematics could be the course for you.
 Students enjoy its challenge, its clarity and the fact that you know when you are right.
 The solution of a problem has an excitement and a satisfaction.
 Mathematics is good training for the mind, helping to develop logical thinking and problem-solving skills - the kind of analytical processes that have helped solve problems of all kinds for thousands of years.
 It is a demanding and challenging subject but it can be an extremely rewarding one if you are prepared to put in time and effort.
-Mathematics is classed by the Russell Group Universities as a facilitating subject for Maths and Science-based degree courses.
+Mathematics is classed by the Russell Group Universities as a facilitating subject for maths and science-based degree courses.